Getting Tickets to a Game at Koshien – A Fan’s Guide

 Advantages: If you tried any of the above options and they didn’t work (because the game was already sold out, or whatever), then this saved you from leaving Japan without having seen a baseball game at Koshien.

 Disadvantages: You might not notice them.
 They might not notice you.
 They might not be there.
 They might not have enough tickets for your group.
 OR, you might have to get a couple of tickets here, a couple of tickets there.
 Anyways, this option is really last resort and higher risk.
-(Not of being ripped off or cheated out of your money… just of not getting tickets.)
+(Not of being cheated out of your money… just of not getting tickets.)

-One more option, for which I no details or experience, is to go to ticket vendors near Umeda Station (Central Osaka) and buy tickets there.
+One more option, for which I have no details or experience, is to go to ticket vendors near Umeda Station (Central Osaka) and buy tickets there.
 They often have tickets that have been sold to them by season ticket holders who are unable to attend particular games.
 I am not sure of their prices or the certainty of finding tickets, though.
 Use Google Maps or something and do a search with these words: 梅田 金券ショップ.
 A bunch of options will pop up.
 Good luck!

 So there you have it.

 Now, if you want more advice about what part of the stadium is best to sit in, click here for my seating breakdown.
-Also, as I said above, if you have any questions that you’d like answered, drop me a line: thehanshintigers@gmail.com

 Facebook Comments